LunarG/VulkanSamples/BUILD.md

 ### Linux Build Requirements

 This repository has been built and tested on the two most recent Ubuntu LTS versions.
-Currently, the oldest supported version is Ubuntu 14.04, meaning that the minimum supported compiler versions are GCC 4.8.2 and Clang 3.4, although earlier versions may work.
+Currently, the oldest supported version is Ubuntu 16.04, meaning that the minimum officially supported C++11 compiler version is GCC 5.4.0, although earlier versions may work.
 It should be straightforward to adapt this repository to other Linux distributions.